Creamy Masala Aloo Bhaji with Potatoes and Okra

 Instructions

-1. Bake the Potatoes: Preheat your oven to 375°F (190°C).
-Lay a large sheet of aluminum foil on a cookie sheet and place the 16.0 oz (455 g) of cut potatoes in the center.
-Nestle the 5 fresh mint sprigs among the potato fingers and dot with the 2 tbsp of unsalted butter.
-Season generously with grinds of coarse salt and black pepper.
-Seal the foil tightly to create a packet and bake for 45 minutes, or until the potatoes are fork-tender.
+1. **Bake the Potatoes:** Preheat your oven to 375°F / 190°C. On a large sheet of foil, place the potato fingers in the center.
+Nestle the mint sprigs among them, dot with butter, and season generously with salt and pepper.
+Seal the foil into a tight packet and bake for 45 minutes, or until fork-tender.

-2. Prepare the Sauce: While the potatoes bake, assemble the cream sauce.
-In a small bowl, combine the 5.4 fl oz (160 ml) warmed cream (or sour cream), 0.25 tsp paprika, 0.125 tsp asafetida, 2 tbsp minced pistachios, 0.25 tsp of the salt, and the 3 tbsp chopped fresh coriander (or parsley).
-Set this mixture aside.
+2. **Prepare the Sauce:** While the potatoes bake, combine the warmed cream, paprika, asafetida, minced pistachios, 0.25 tsp of the salt, and fresh coriander in a small bowl.
+Set aside.

-3. Cook the Okra: Heat the 4 tbsp of ghee (or butter/oil mixture) in a large frying pan over moderately high heat.
-Once hot but not smoking, add the 16.0 oz (455 g) of okra, spreading it into a single layer.
-After 1 minute, reduce the heat to moderate.
-Cook the okra, tossing occasionally, for 20 to 35 minutes until fork-tender.
+3. **Cook the Okra:** Heat the ghee in a large frying pan over moderately high heat.
+Add the okra in a single layer.
+After 1 minute, reduce heat to moderate and cook, tossing occasionally, for 20-35 minutes until tender.

-4. Season the Okra: Once the okra is cooked through, sprinkle in the remaining 1 tsp salt, 0.5 tsp turmeric, and 1 tsp garam masala.
-Toss well to coat the pods evenly.
+4. **Season the Okra:** Once the okra is cooked, sprinkle with the remaining 1 tsp salt, turmeric, and garam masala.
+Toss well to coat evenly.

 Nutritional Information

-Values calculated per serving (based on 6 servings)
+• _Values per serving (based on 6 servings)_

 • Calories:** 298 kcal